montypytho17/docker-selfhosted-apps/wireguard-pihole-unbound/README.md

 sudo docker-compose up -d
 ```

-### Wireguard

-* Getting the client configuration file

-You should be able to find the required configuration for your clients in the `wireguard` directory.
-Each client will have an associated folder called `peerX`.
-Inside this folder you can find a QR code for your smartphone as well as configuration file for your linux/windows.

-* Adding more clients

-If you want more clients, just change the value in the `.env` file and relaunch the service `sudo docker-compose up -d`.

 ### Pihole

 Once connected to the VPN you should be able to access the pihole admin interface at http://10.2.0.100/admin, for more information regarding pihole you can check the well written official pihole [documentation](https://docs.pi-hole.net/).